typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 Since the document AST is a recursive structure most elements are either a container of other elements or a `TextContainer`.
-The few that are neither are listed in @:ref(Other Elements).
+The few that are neither are listed in [Other Elements].

 The following lists describe the majority of the available types, only leaving out some of the more exotic options.